wn9237/rest_spec/markdowns/api/item_createlink.md

 |type|String|type description|

 #### Response
-If successful, this method returns `200, OK` response code and [permission](../resources/permission.md) object in the response body.
+If successful, this method returns `, ` response code and [permission](../resources/permission.md) object in the response body.